ecmwf/aviso/docs/source/guide/defining_my_listener.rst

 ====================
 Aviso configuration file allows the definition of multiple listeners.
 Alternatively, the listeners configuration can be indicated as an independent file or multiple files.
-Regardless where is defined, each listener is composed of:
+Regardless of where is defined, each listener is composed of:

 * an ``event`` type
 * a ``request`` block
 * a ``triggers`` block

-Here a basic example:
+Here is a basic example:
    .. code-block:: yaml

       listeners: